Glenrock mountain biking trails

 Stride, ride, or glide

-Glenrock is magnificent for mountain bike riding, with 14km of single track and 20km of management trails in the northern half of the park.
-The mountain bike tracks wind through open forest and woodlands and provide access to Burwood Beach, Leichhardt's lookout and the waterfalls.
-If you prefer to travel on foot, there are excellent walks including the Yuelarbah track, part of the Great North walk from Sydney to Newcastle.
+Glenrock is magnificent for mountain bike riding, with trails suited for beginners through to advanced.
+14km of single track and 20km of management trails wind through open forest and woodlands in the northern half of the park, with coastal views along the way.
+If you prefer to travel on foot there are excellent walks, including the Yuelarbah track, part of the Great North walk from Sydney to Newcastle.
 Horse riding is also permitted on some trails.
-Experienced hang gliders have a choice of two launching pads within the park and will enjoy stunning views of the Newcastle coastline.
+And experienced hang gliders have a choice of two launching pads within the park and will enjoy stunning views of the Newcastle coastline.

 - Bombala walking track Bombala walking track weaves through bush in Glenrock State Conservation Area, giving glimpses of the ocean, before descending to secluded Dudley Beach.